Collaborative Semantic Alignment in Recommendation Systems: Proposed Method

 These two loss metrics work in synergy to maintain proximities between positive instances while dispersing random instances across the hypersphere.
 The final loss function in the user representation learning stage is a combination of the alignment loss and the user uniformity loss:

 The phase of user representation learning concludes upon meeting the convergence criteria, which are predicated on the prediction scores achieved on the validation set.
 Specifically, we employ NDCG@10 as the benchmark metric, with an early stopping parameter set at 30.
-At this juncture, we presume that users have assimilated adequate knowledge from both contextual and collaborative filtering signals, given the current state of item contextual representations.
-Following this, the subsequent user tutoring phase is dedicated to refining these item contextual representations.
+At this point, we presume that users have assimilated adequate knowledge from both semantic and collaborative filtering signals, given the current state of item semantic representations.
+Following this, the subsequent collaborative refining phase is dedicated to refining these item semantic representations.